LowLevelDaniel/COIL/README.md

 ### 5. Virtual Register System

 COIL provides a virtual register abstraction using common names (R1, F1, V1, etc.) that map to physical registers according to the target configuration.
 This simplifies cross-platform development while maintaining the performance benefits of register-based computation.
+For more information about how a specific register maps check out reg.md where the format is specified.

 ## COIL in the Toolchain

 COIL occupies a unique position in the development toolchain:

 ```
-High-Level Languages → COIL → Machine Code
+High-Level Languages → (COF) COIL → (NOF) Machine Code -> (optional) COIL Linker
 ```

 COIL eliminates the need for target-specific assembly languages, providing a unified representation that can be directly translated to machine code for any supported architecture.
 It can be targeted by compiler frontends as an intermediate representation, or written directly by programmers who need low-level control with cross-platform capabilities.